trduc97/CS815_trading/README.md

 (2) Using the time prediction, we then need to develop a trading strategy to generate buy/hole/sell tickers for our automated trading operation.
 To determine the trading strategy, we use evolutionary programming to iteratively test for an optimal solution.

 The stocks we picked are from the S&P100 to ascertain liquidity and transparency.
-From this, we picked the top 20 stocks based on market cap and data availability during the period of 2016 to 2019 (Only stocks that was listed throughout this whole period will be chosen).
-From the next day's price prediction, we utilize an evolutionary algorithm to determine an optimal trading strategy to work with
+From this, we picked the top 20 stocks based on market cap and data availability from 2016 to 2019 (Only stocks listed throughout this period will be chosen).

 We perform next-day closing price prediction, using a time window of 5 prior trading days (equivalent to 1 week) and use MSE to measure the prediction for comparison - the use of momentum technical indicators helps improve the prediction as it incorporates information from a much longer time window (up to 50 days), this help reduce training time as each stock will require us to train a separate model.
 ![test_stock_predict](https://github.com/trduc97/CS815_trading/assets/52210863/983a9940-849a-4157-89b7-7cd91666bd4d)